jeswr/sparql-proof-demo/README.md

 - **Download**: Use the download button to save a credential as a JSON file
 - **Delete**: Use the trash button (click twice to confirm) to remove a credential

-### Sample Credential
+### Sample Credentials

-A sample verifiable credential is included at `/public/sample-credential.json` for testing purposes.
+Sample verifiable credentials are included for testing purposes:
+- `/public/sample-credential.json` - University degree credential
+- `/public/sample-permanent-resident.jsonld` - Permanent resident card credential
+- `/public/sample-vaccination.json` - COVID-19 vaccination certificate

+These can be:
+- Downloaded and uploaded as files
+- Accessed via the "Quick Test Endpoints" in the URL import feature
+- Used as templates for creating your own credentials

 ## W3C Verifiable Credentials